Updated: Nov 24, 2020

-A few weeks back a fellow artist contacted me about a mural project she had heard about in the nearby town of Holly Springs, NC.
+A few weeks back, fellow artist Tina Marcus contacted me about a mural project she had heard about in the nearby town of Holly Springs, NC.
 I have done only one other mural previously and that was several years ago for a child's playroom.
 I had also painted my own daughters' rooms with mural and freehand imagery.

 But nothing like this project.